mathsaey/advent_of_code_utils/README.md

 I polished these utilities, but it is possible some bugs are still present.
 If you run into any issue, feel free to create an issue on [GitHub](https://github.com/mathsaey/advent_of_code_utils).

+## AoC Automation Guidelines

+This tool follows the [automation guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation) on the /r/adventofcode community wiki.
+The following information is intended to specify how we follow these guidelines:

+* All code that communicates with the AoC servers is located in `lib/mix/tasks/aoc.get.ex`.
+* This tool only communicates with the AoC servers at the request of the user (i.e. when they use `mix aoc.get` or `mix aoc`).
+* Fetched inputs are stored locally and are never retrieved again unless the user deletes the retrieved file manually (`do_if_file_does_not_exist/2`).
+* The `User-Agent` header is set in `fetch/2` and contains my personal contact information and a reference to this repository.